pinkycse/IoT-Penetration-Testing101-guide/README.md

 # IoT-Penetration-Testing101-Guide
-null bangalore workshop - how to step into IoT penetration testing
+How to step into IoT penetration testing
 ----------------------------------------------------------------------------------------------------------------------
  ## Software tools and hardware requirements: